There is barely a more rewarding marketing activity today than content creation. It’s useful for your audience – and it works for your brand.

 Besides that, the cost of creating a curated newsletter doesn’t need to be high.
 I read a ton of articles every week anyway.
 I realized I could easily handpick some of them and build a high-quality curated newsletter with minimum effort.

-To help you kickstart your own curated newsletter, I’d like to share with you the 5-step formula that we put in practice here at Hubstaff to create and scale our own curated content newsletter, 5 Minute Management.
+To help you kickstart your own curated newsletter, I’d like to share with you the 5-step formula that we put in practice here at Hubstaff to create and scale our own curated content newsletter.
 It’s easier than you think – and it’s bound to bring a fresh audience for your marketing work.

 Want to see our bonus pack of special tips on how to scale your curated newsletter?
 Sign up here!